8701-wumei/HISS/README.md

 - Candidate pool size for subset-selection methods: 64
 - Selected batch size for subset-selection methods: 32
 - Candidate pool size is obtained by using `--batch_size 32 --CVaR_alpha 0.5`
-- Main results should be repeated over multiple random seeds, for example `--seed 1`, `--seed 2`, ..., `--seed 5`
+- Main results should be repeated over multiple random seeds

 ### HISS